- Tumbleweed 2.4.3-1.1

 The examples include vlux_meter.py, a beta-release Qt-GUI python-script that meters from a webcam and writes to a FIFO ($HOME/.cache/vlux_fifo).
 Controls are included for mapping image-brightness to lux mappings, and for defining a crop from which to sample brightness values.
 The script optionally runs in the system-tray.

-The examples may require customising for your own webcam and lighting conditions.
+The examples may require customizing for your own webcam and lighting conditions.

 The auto-brightness adjustment feature includes several measures to reduce the number of changes passed to the VDU:

-• Lux/Brightness Profiles may be altered for local conditionas so that brightness levels remain constant over set ranges of lux values (night, day, and so forth).
+- Lux/Brightness Profiles may be altered for local conditions so that brightness levels remain constant over set ranges of lux values (night, day, and so forth).

-• A VDU brightness profile may optionally be set to stair-step with no interpolation of intermediate values.
+- A VDU brightness profile may be set to stair-step with no interpolation of intermediate values.

 When ambient light conditions are fluctuating, for example, due to passing clouds, automatic adjust can be manually suspended.
 The main-panel, main-menu, and light-metering dialog each contain controls for toggling Auto/Manual.
 Additionally, moving the manual lux-slider turns off automatic adjustment.

 The Light-metering dialog includes an option to enable auto-brightness interpolation.
 This option will enable the calculation of values between steps in the profiles.
-In order to avoid small fluctuating changes, interpolation won't result in brightness changes less than 10%.
-During interpolation, if a lux value is found to be in proximity to any attached preset, the preset values will be preferred over interpolated ones.
+To avoid small fluctuating changes, interpolation won't result in brightness changes less than 10%.
+During interpolation, if a lux value is found to be close to any attached-preset, the preset values will be preferred over interpolated ones.

 The Light-Metering Dialog includes the ability to set a Preset to trigger at a lux value.
 This feature is accessed by hovering under the bottom axis of the Lux Profile Chart.

-When a preset is tied to a lux value, the preset's VDU brightness values become fixed points on the Lux Profile Chart.
+When a preset is attached to a lux value, the preset's brightness values become fixed points on the Lux Profile Chart.
 When the specified metered lux value is achieved, the stepping process will restore the preset's brightness values and then trigger the full restoration of the preset.
-This ordering of events reduces the likelihood of metered-stepping, and preset-restoration from clashing.
+This ordering of events reduces the likelihood of metered-stepping and preset-restoration from clashing.

 A preset that does not include a VDU's brightness may be attached to a lux point to restore one or more non-brightness controls.
 For example, on reaching a particular lux level, an attached preset might restore a contrast setting.